 A Better Way

-I think a better option than picking individual stocks is to bet on capitalism.
-I don’t know which particular stock might be best from year to year, but I do believe that over time publicly traded companies are in business to make money and collectively I think they will do so.
-I can own just about all the publicly traded companies out there with a single trade by using one or two index funds.
-No, I’m never going to double my money in a month or even in a year by using index funds, but I’m not going to lose it all either.
+A better option than picking individual stocks is to bet on capitalism.
+You don’t know which particular stock might be best from year to year, but believe that over time publicly traded companies are in business to make money and collectively they will do so.
+You can own just about all the publicly traded companies out there with a single trade by using one or two index funds.
+No, you're never going to double your money in a month or even in a year by using index funds, but you're not going to lose it all either.